SubasiMehmet/MySwiftEducation/001_UITableView_2.md

     override func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
         let cell = tableView.dequeueReusableCell(withIdentifier: "Picture", for: indexPath) cell.textLabel?.text = pictures[indexPath.row]
-        //MARK: Change the font of the textLabel - CH
+        //MARK: Change the font of the textLabel
         // cell.textLabel?.font = .systemFont(ofSize: 20)
         return cell
     }

 > MARK:With this function, it is defined that which cell is returned in which row.
 Different prototype cells is returned in different rows.

+---
+> MARK: Everycell has a text label as default.
+Thanks to this, text can be added and shown directly.

+    override func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
+        let cell = ...
+        cell.textLabel?.text = pictures[indexPath.row]
+        // cell.textLabel?.font = .systemFont(ofSize: 20)
+        return cell
+    }